Idlib University

 Idlib University (ْجَامِعَةُ إِدْلِب) is a Syrian public university established in 2015.

-In 2024, Idlib University ranked 18708 globally, according to Webometrics Ranking of World Universities.
+In 2026, Idlib University ranked 11080 globally (was 29478 in 2021), according to Webometrics Ranking of World Universities.

 Today, the number of university students has exceeded 18,000, and the university's teaching and administrative staff has exceeded 600 people.

 It initially included several colleges and institutes, then opened new branches, colleges and departments in the following years.

 A branch of Idlib University was opened in Al-Dana in 2020, and another branch was opened in Salqin city in 2024.

 Faculties

 The university includes seventeen faculties distributed as follows: